The Ultimate Bridal Shower Game Guide

 The Game: Memory

-The Gist: Try to stump your guests on the bride's "love story."
+The Gist: Try to stump your guests on the couple's "love story."

-What to Prep: At the beginning of the shower, the bride should share her "love story" with the group, bringing up key events (where they met, how they proposed, etc.).
+What to Prep: At the beginning of the shower, the bride should share her "love story" with the group, bringing up key events (where they met, how they proposed and so on).

 The Game: Words of Wisdom